Tim Kennedy, Senior Lecturer

 Tina Newberry is a new addition to the Painting Faculty at IU.
 She comes here from Philadelphia where she has been living, painting and working for over 2 decades.
 Figuration and a straightforward interpretation of image have characterized her work since she began to paint and during her education.
 She continues to use herself as a prop to bear the burden of self-analysis and her general humanity.
 Various pop-psychology ideas and a small interest in lay science have also made contributions to the themes of her paintings.
 Lately an interest in the Military is adding to the metaphors Tina uses to discuss her issues.
 The accoutrements of war and the soldier, particularly from a romanticized war like the American Civil War are handy devices to layer ideas on the interiors and figures.
 Tina has been teaching upper and lower level drawing and painting students since 1988.
 The range of approach varies with the level of student.
 As a whole however, she is devoted to helping a student find his or her voice and bring it out to communicate.
 Whether that communication is brief or complicated, narrative or visceral what we see is what we get with painting.
 And that is our goal.

-Caleb Weintraub, Assistant Professor
+Caleb Weintraub, Associate Professor

 Caleb Weintraub makes paintings and sculptures that convey far flung narratives that examine ritual, memory, and collective fears/fantasies.
 Through the combination of anachronistic props, unlikely settings and an emphasis on material, Weintraub presents uncanny situations that alternate between the viable and the virtual, dream worlds that recall art work from the past and present them as exorcisms.
 His work is distinguished by an unlikely use of materials, often utilizing paint to mimic sculptural marks and addressing sculpture with a painterly hand.